 - During the outro of Ska punk band Sublime's "What I Got," one of the members is heard saying, "We're not that far off.
 So that's... see, but... we're done, man."

-- Catch-22's most well known anthem, title track from "Keaseby Nights," fades out with someone exclaiming "That was terrible!"
+- Catch-22's most well-known anthem, the title track from "Keasbey Nights," fades out with someone exclaiming "That was terrible!"

 - The Cat Empire's album Two Shoes has the first song start with a bit of chatter, ending with "Right then.
 Off you go." leading into the count-off.